Which writing software is best? (video)

 But, given that you’ve already started your current book, I don’t recommend making the switch now.
 Consider it for your next book.

 A piece of software I suggest you start investigating immediately, however, is one called ProWritingAid.
-It’s the best editing tool I’ve found and it offers you very detailed notes on how to improve your writing.
+It’s the best editing tool I’ve found, and it offers you very detailed notes on how to improve your writing.
 You can get a membership — it costs about $70 per year — but start with the free trial first.
 I put the link in the description below.

 I find it incredibly useful and much MORE effective than Grammarly, which is also a lot more expensive.
 See below for a link to my blog post comparing Grammarly with ProWriting Aid.
-By the way, I am not paid spokesperson for ProWritingAid, nor am I a reseller.
+By the way, I am not a paid spokesperson for ProWritingAid, nor am I a reseller.

-James, I suggest you make yourself a note about Scrivener for your next project but start using ProWritingAid right away.
+James, I suggest you make yourself a note about Scrivener for your next project, but start using ProWritingAid right away.
 You won’t regret that choice.

 Finally, let me wrap up with a quote from French businessman Xavier Niel.
 “If you know how to make software, then you can create big things.”